shabbir0052/resume/readme.md

         analysis, functional testing, project documentation, development, and maintenance of Software Applications using Object-Oriented n-tier architecture technologies.
 * 	10+ years of effective experience in architecture, design and development of complex application integration solution using, REST APIs, event driven architecture streaming, SOAP Based web service with industry leading tools and technologies.
-* 	3+ years of hands-on experience building integration solution using  cloud technologies like Amazon Web Services, Openshift , Kubernetes, Docker
+* 	3+ years of hands-on experience building integration solution using  cloud technologies like Amazon Web Services, Openshift , Kubernetes and Docker
 *	In-depth familiarity with enterprise integration pattern, architecture standards and best practices used in integration project.
-•	Well versed with API security  and CI/DC automation
+* 	Well versed with API security  and CI/DC automation
-•	In Depth experience in exposing data through web service with varied backend systems ranging from legacy system like AS400, Mainframe to modern protocols like SOAP webservices ,API, noSQL and relation databases and messaging broker
+* 	In Depth experience in exposing data through web service with varied backend systems ranging from legacy system like AS400, Mainframe to modern protocols like SOAP webservices ,API, noSQL and relation databases and messaging broker
-•	Polyglot programming experience in Node, TypeScript, Java and Python
+* 	Polyglot programming experience in Node, TypeScript, Java and Python
-•	In depth experience in implementing  event driven architecture  with simple event processing
+* 	In depth experience in implementing  event driven architecture  with simple event processing
-•	In depth experience in Design First approach for APIs using open API spec like Swagger and RAML.
+* 	In depth experience in Design First approach for APIs using open API spec like Swagger and RAML.
-•	Experience in prototyping with muliple API management solutions
+* 	Experience in prototyping with muliple API management solutions
-•	Experience in building Solution which are testable with automated deployment using CI/CD pipeline
+* 	Experience in building Solution which are testable with automated deployment using CI/CD pipeline
-•	5 Years of effective experience in implementing  Business Rule Management system using rule engines
+* 	5 Years of effective experience in implementing  Business Rule Management system using rule engines
-•	Practitioner level Experience in developing SOA solutions with enterprise service bus and Business process management platform leveraging  Process Modules, SCA modules and bindings, Mediation module, libraries, message handing, error handling framework, Human Tasks, BO, SDO, Business Rule, Policy Sets
+* 	Practitioner level Experience in developing SOA solutions with enterprise service bus and Business process management platform leveraging  Process Modules, SCA modules and bindings, Mediation module, libraries, message handing, error handling framework, Human Tasks, BO, SDO, Business Rule, Policy Sets
-•	2+ Years of effective experience in developing software solution using  .NET technologies
+* 	2+ Years of effective experience in developing software solution using  .NET technologies
-•	7+ Years of effective experience in developing software solution using Java/J2EE technologies
+*	7+ Years of effective experience in developing software solution using Java/J2EE technologies
-•	Well verse with  Software design pattern and object oriented principle and implemented them in real life project
+* 	Well verse with  Software design pattern and object oriented principle and implemented them in real life project
-•	Practitioner level experience with UML designing leveraging Use Case Diagrams, Class Diagrams, Sequence Diagrams and others
+* 	Practitioner level experience with UML designing leveraging Use Case Diagrams, Class Diagrams, Sequence Diagrams and others
-•	Practitioner level experience on n-Tier architecture and relational database design including application system development
+*	Practitioner level experience on n-Tier architecture and relational database design including application system development
-•	Have a good experience working in Global Delivery Model mode, collaborating with the team in different  time and geographical zone
+*	Have a good experience working in Global Delivery Model mode, collaborating with the team in different  time and geographical zone
-•	Working level knowledge if ITSM tools and processes like ServiceNow, CMDb, change and release management
+* 	Working level knowledge if ITSM tools and processes like ServiceNow, CMDb, change and release management

+---

 #### Employment History